 Financial Institutions and the Impact of New Privacy Regulations

-There is no company today that has not given thought to the protection of its data and the privacy laws that are being initiated, passed and enforced all over the globe.
+There is no company today that has not given thought to the protection of its data and the privacy laws that are being initiated, passed, and enforced all over the globe.
 No matter your industry, some type of security, privacy, and data protection rules have touched your business.

 The European Union passed the General Data Protection Regulation to provide data protection and privacy rights to EU citizens.
 The rules apply in the EU, in European Economic Areas (EEA), but it also addresses the transfer of personally identifiable information (PII) outside of the EU.

-Following that example many other data privacy regulations have been passed.
+Following that example, many other data privacy regulations have been passed.
 The California Consumer Privacy Act or the CCPA, has recently gone into effect.
 California is just the first state of many to enact such regulations, many more are about to follow suit.
 The rules of the CCPA don’t just apply to companies inside California, but any business, financial institution or any other for-profit enterprise that does business with California residents.
 The reach for many of these rules go far beyond the border in their initials.

 So Many Abbreviations

 It can be difficult to understand the privacy laws.
 There is no one regulation that fits every purpose.
 We have covered the GDPR and CCPA, above, but there is also HIPAA or the Health Insurance Portability and Accountability Act.
 This is the one most people are aware of signing the permission forms at their doctor’s office.
-The US Department of Education has the Family Educational Rights and Privacy Act, or FERPA, which covers the privacy protection of student’s records and information.
+The US Department of Education has the Family Educational Rights and Privacy Act, or FERPA, which covers the privacy protection of students’ records and information.
 Countries all around the world and individual states are all taking privacy seriously and passing their own legislation that protects its citizens but the rules apply beyond their borders.
-Thailand, who has always valued the quiet privacy of its citizens, has passed its own regulations call the Personal Data Protection Act, PDPA.
+Thailand, which has always valued the quiet privacy of its citizens, has passed its own regulations called the Personal Data Protection Act, PDPA.
 So many abbreviations, but one thing in common, protect the personally identifiable information of citizens and consumers.